danijmoss/bootstrap-with-vue-router/README.md

-# Bootstrap site Using Vue Router
+# Esuna Noodles: A Bootstrap site Using Vue Router

 This is a site for the fictional noodle restaurant Esuna Noodles.
 The site was configured with VueJS CLI3 and made with VueJS, Vue Router, Bootstrap 4 CSS, Font Awesome, and uses the Bootstrap 4 Cover template.